 Kamehameha uses these numbers to determine regional allocations.
 These statistics are reviewed annually, and updated as needed, to ensure that even those living in rural and/or neighbor island communities have access to our application and admission process.

-Please note that as of August 2017, Kamehameha Schools has adopted updated DOE regions.
-The new DOE regions are different from the previous regions that most of our families are accustomed to.
+Please note that as of August 2017, Kamehameha Schools has adopted updated regions.
+The new regions are different from the previous regions that most of our families are accustomed to.
 This map shows O`ahu island and Hawai`i island regional boundaries.
 All other islands are considered a single region:

 KAPĀLAMA: Students only compete for admission with children who live in the same geographic region.
 The five Oʻahu regions are: